Asqatasun/Contrast-Finder-Firefox/Technical-documentation.md

 ### Other files

-Some utils function are available under the lib/utils/ folder :
+Some utils function are available under the lib/utils/ folder and import from the main script :
 * to convert RGB color to its hexadecimal value or to get the pixel color pointed by the mouse (color-utils.js).
 * to get the ratio from a background and a foreground (ratio-utils.js).